-Happy New Year!
-This past year went by in the blink of an eye.
-Are we all ready for a fantastic and healthy 2018?
-This post may seem super basic to some of you, but it never hurts to have a refresher of what our bodies need.
+This post may seem super basic to some of you, but it never hurts to have a refresher of what our bodies need to feel its best.
 Before I go into the basics for the average person, remember that every body is different and has different needs.
 What works for me may not work for my best friend, but these reminders are the absolute basics.

 - Eat fruits and vegetables.

 Have a hard time eating fruits and veggies and want a tip?
 Eat the ones you like!
 It is as simple as that.
 If you can only tolerate broccoli with cheese sauce, then add cheese to your dish!
 Only like carrot sticks with ranch dressing?
 Go ahead and use it.
-Be mindful when using these added dips because they do contain extra fat and calories, but if it helps you get the roughage down, do it!
 Try to get at least 3-5 servings of fruits and vegetables daily.

 Whole grains are important because they contain a lot of B vitamins, which are essential for many metabolic pathways in the body.
 They also contain fiber, which I mentioned before being great for digestion.
 I challenge you to try and make half of you grain servings whole grain today.
 The dietary guidelines recommend women get 3-6 servings of whole grains daily.
 For men, it is recommended to consume 4-8 servings of whole grain.

 But wait, fat makes you fat!
 WRONG!!
 This could not be more far from the truth.
 Our bodies need fat for producing hormones, transporting fat-soluble vitamins, and helping the brain function—just to name a few.
 The body needs 2 essential fatty acids: linoleic acid and linolenic acid.